-The survey area allocated to Denmark is shown in Fig. #.3 and Fig. #4.
+The survey area allocated to Denmark is shown in Fig. 1G.3 and Fig. 1G4.
 However, area and station allocation may change between years depending on agreements of the international coordination group.

-Fig. #.3: IBTS Q1 survey area for RV Dana in area IIIa, IVa and IVb (2 MIK stations per rectangle for collecting herring and sprat larvae are not shown on the map).
+Fig. 1G.3: IBTS Q1 survey area for RV Dana in ICES areas 3a, 4a and 4b (2 MIK stations per rectangle for collecting herring and sprat larvae are not shown on the map).

-Fig. #.4: IBTS Q4 survey area for RV Dana in area IIIa, IVa and IVb.
+Fig. 1G.4: IBTS Q4 survey area for RV Dana in ICES areas 3a, 4a and 4b.

-Seven countries (Denmark, France, Germany, Netherlands, Norway, Scotland, Sweden) are participating in the NS IBTS Q1 and six countries (Denmark, England, Germany, Norway, Scotland, Sweden) are participating in the NS IBTS Q3.
+Seven countries (Denmark, France, Germany, Netherlands, Norway, Scotland and Sweden) are participating in the NS IBTS Q1 and six countries (Denmark, England, Germany, Norway, Scotland and Sweden) are participating in the NS IBTS Q3.
 The planning and coordination is done by ICES IBTSWG.